- Gross monthly income is the total amount of income you receive from all sources each month

-- Gross monthly income includes salary, bonuses, overtime, investment income, interests, Social Security and any other income sources.
+- It includes salary, bonuses, overtime, investment income, interests, Social Security and any other income sources

 "Gross monthly income" may sound like some sort of nerded-out accounting term, but it's actually a simple number with some very far-reaching consequences.